 - Most horse shows ask for an "open check", an unfilled in check that you sign, at the beginning of the show (usually hand it to the horse show office on the Thursday, before/after you school your horse). - On the last day of the show (after your very last class), "close out" the check in the office.
 Know the number of your horse(s) to speed up the process.
-And look over the print out -- mistakes are known to happen. - Credit cards are most often accepted although with a surcharge (Woodside Horse Park charges 3% extra for credit cards). - Expect to pay plus or minus \$1000 at the office, depending on how many classes you have to pay for. - Bring a checkbook to pay the braider. - The braider puts up a list of everyone's amount owed on Saturday, posted in the changing room.
+And look over the print out -mistakes are known to happen. - Credit cards are usually accepted although often with a surcharge. - Expect to pay plus or minus \$1000 at the office, depending on how many classes you have to pay for. - Bring a checkbook to pay the braider. - The braider puts up a list of everyone's amount owed on Saturday, posted in the changing room.
 You need to put a check for the braids into the envelope by Saturday evening. - Braiding is required for hunters and equitation and for medal classes.
-Expect to pay \$100-\$300 for the entire show. - If you are using one of Jan's horses, the cost is \$60 per day. - Bring cash on Sunday (or last day of showing) for the groom's tip.
-At our barn, most people pay \$25 per day per horse or \$100 per show.
+Expect to pay \$100-\$300 for the entire show. - Bring cash on Sunday (or last day of showing) for the groom's tip.
+At our barn, most people tip \$25 per day per horse or \$100 per show.
 You might add more if your horse took some special care.
-Give it to Camilo who will distribute it. - After the show, you will receive a bill from Jan with charges for hauling, grooming, show training, etc.
+Give it to the head groom who will distribute it. - After the show, you will receive a bill from Jan with charges for hauling, grooming, show training, etc. Please see our price list for more information on costs.